Author's Blog

 There's also the story about how John's unit fired at the enemy, missed by 500 feet and wound up shooting a fellow soldier right through the hip while giving another a concussion.
 Others fell into a ditch when their structure had collapsed, and they became buried beneath giant boulders.
 Many suffered broken bones and concussions.
 All had to be rescued.

-Then, there's the time where they had to travel one-hundred-fifty miles (which is only a little more than the distance between my hometown, Reston, and my college town, Charlottesville.
-It is a two-and-a-half-hour car trip, to give you an idea) across an Iraqi desert at night, accept that it took them nineteen hours instead of three due to their dilapidated vehicles and tanks that keep breaking down.
-John's description of the nineteen-hour voyage and all the troubles it involved goes on for pages.
+Then, there's the time where they had to travel 150 miles (which is only a little more than the distance between my hometown, Reston, and my college town, Charlottesville.
+It is a 2.5-hour car trip, to give you an idea) across an Iraqi desert at night, accept that it took them 19 hours due to their dilapidated vehicles and tanks that keep breaking down.
+John's description of the 19-hour voyage and all the troubles it involved goes on for pages.
 He says "travel in the military world sure isn't the nice, neat, two-hour trip in the Lexus back home."

 John details how his platoon conducts attack after attack, travel after travel, raid after raid, strategy session after session, all without sleep.
 They asked us to send them white socks and protein supplements like Nitro Tech and "ripped fuel."